 I made three trays, trying different methods and one was flavored with Cinnamon Suger (I was glad I had made up a batch of Homemade Cinnamon Sugar the other day) and the rest were plain.
 You’ll see the difference in color in the photos.
 Hint: The darker ones have the cinnamon sugar.
 They were both great!
 With dried apples, you probably want to treat to keep them from getting a strange brown color, but you can see from the beautiful lighter colored apple chips that it wasn’t necessary in this recipe at all, and that means the plain ones were just pure apple flavor.

 Making Oven Baked Apple Chips:

 The biggest things to know about making Oven Baked Apple Chips and having them turn out crispy crunchy delish is first, they have to be cut thinly and the second, you have to cook them correctly on either a rack or parchment paper to get that gorgeous wavy texture and get them dry all the way through.
 Know, too, that the apples crisp a bit more as they cool and that’s best done in the oven, once they’re done, with the oven turned off.
 You’ll be tying your oven up for about two hours.

-I tried a few thicker cut apples, but they literally took hours and still didn’t have the crispness I wanted so I pulled out my mandolin and cut them on the smallest setting, about 1/16th inch.
+I tried a few thicker cut apples, but they literally took hours and still didn’t have the crispness I wanted so after that fail I pulled out my mandolin and cut them on the smallest setting, about 1/16th inch.
 You could literally see right through the apples.
 There’s no need to peel and the apples curl better if you don’t and when they’re cut so thinly, they don’t need to be cored or seeded, either.
 If you’re going to cut by hand, you’ll be hard-pressed to cut your apples that thinly.
 If you go for about 1/8th inch cuts, plan on baking these apples a lot longer and getting still delish but not as crispy apple chips.
 I found thicker ones took about 2 hours and then the cooldown.